-- Where are the evacuation shelters?

-- Where are the community gathering places?

-- •Where to meet when separated?
+- •Where are the evacuation shelters? - •Where to meet when separated?

-- What the most careful things? - How to contact your family members in the times of disaster?
+- •What the most careful things? - How to contact your family members in the times of disaster?

 Other home rules.

 To children and women,

 In the shelters, there have been various problems observed such as a shortage of daily necessities for children and women, lack of privacy for breast-feeding, an increase in violence towards women, etc. In order to prevent these problems, we recommend preparing items including; sanitary goods, underwear, baby food and milk and alarms.